iagokrt/iagokrt/README.md

 ---

-## I'm currently hangin' around with...
+## I'm currently studying and my projects are supported by these technologies...
 | Techs  |
 |--|
 | **> HTML5/CSS3/JS** |